 We have previously covered the ongoing developments in lawsuits concerning insurance companies’ denials of COVID-19-related losses here, here, and here.
 We will continue to monitor and report on these cases as further developments unfold.
 We are assisting a number of businesses across a wide range of industries by reviewing their policies to see whether coverage is available for business interruption losses arising out of COVID-19.
 If you are a business owner who is considering filing a business interruption claim or has already filed a claim and been denied, please contact us for a free consultation.

 Super Lawyers named Chicago and Elmhurst business litigation and insurance dispute attorneys Peter Lubin and Patrick Austermuehle a Super Lawyer and Rising Star respectively in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Oak Brook and Chicago commercial litigation lawyers have over thirty-five years of experience litigating complex commercial litigation, declaratory judgment, and bad faith disputes.
 We handle emergency business lawsuits involving injunctions, and TROS, covenants not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits in addition to disputes involving breaches of fiduciary duty.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
 From offices near Naperville and Wheaton, we serve clients throughout Illinois and the country.
-To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us toll-free at (833) 306-4933 or contact us online.
+To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us locally at 630-333-0333 or contact us online.